A class of exponential neighbourhoods for the quadratic travelling salesman problem: Introduction

-Then the quadratic travelling salesman problem (QTSP), is to find a least cost tour $\tau\in\mathcal{F}$ such that $f(\tau)$ is as small as possible.
+Then the quadratic travelling salesman problem (QTSP) is to find a least cost tour $\tau\in\mathcal{F}$ such that $f(\tau)$ is as small as possible.

 The problem QTSP has received only very limited attention in literature.
 A special case of QTSP has been studied by various authors recently \cite{fischer2014analysis, fischer2016polyhedral, fischer2014exact, fischer2013symmetric, Jager:2008, rostami2016lower} where $q(i,j)$ is assumed to be zero if edges $i$ and $j$ are not adjacent.
 Although this restricted problem is known as the quadratic TSP in literature, to distinguish it from the general problem, we refer to it as the \emph{adjacent quadratic TSP}, which we denote by QTSP(A).
 The $k$-neighbour TSP studied by Woods et al.~\cite{woods2010generalized} is also related to QTSP.
 The linear TSP on Halin graphs was studied in~\cite{Cornuejols83}, and an $O(n)$ algorithm was given.
 In~\cite{Woods2017Halin} it is shown that QTSP on Halin graphs is strongly NP-hard, however, an $O(n)$ algorithm solves QTSP(A) on this class of graphs.
-The linear TSP is solvable in polynomial time when the set of tours is restricted to PQ-tours, the set of tours (permutations) that can be represented via PQ-trees~\cite{burkard1999}.
-This is a generalization of the well-known pyramidal TSP~\cite{burkard1999}.
-In~\cite{Woods2017PQ}, it is shown that QTSP over the set of pyramidal tours in strongly NP-hard, and hence QTSP restricted to the set of PQ-tours is strongly NP-hard as well.
-Also given in \cite{Woods2017PQ} is a polynomial-time algorithm for QTSP(A) restricted to PQ-tours, and an $O(n^3)$ algorithm for the case of pyramidal tours.
+The linear TSP is solvable in polynomial time when the set of tours is restricted to pyramidal tours~\cite{burkard1999}.
+In~\cite{Woods2017PQ}, it is shown that QTSP over the set of pyramidal tours in strongly NP-hard but the corresponding QTSP(A) can be solved in $O(n^3)$ over this class of tours.

 Let $Q$ be the $m$ by $m$ matrix with $(e,f)$th element $q(e,f)$, for $e,f\in E$.
 If the rank of $Q$ is $p$, then by using the rank decomposition of $Q$, QTSP can be written in another form as